bitcoinj/bitcoinj.github.io/pre-release-notes.md

 These versions are not yet released.
 For official releases, see the <a href="/release-notes">release notes</a>.

+## Version 0.17 alpha 5

+See the preliminary <a href="/javadoc/0.17-alpha5/">API documentation</a>.

+Bugfix:

+* Properly fixes the bug that prevents blockchain sync of mainnet blocks 849,138 and beyond:
+  * As a quick fix, the current 12 chain work bytes have been made unsigned, to make use of an additional bit
+  * Checkpoint records (as consumed by `CheckpointManager` can now use 32 bytes for chain work, and need to as soon as 12 bytes are exhausted
+  * `SPVBlockStore` creates (and automatically migrates existing stores to) a new V2 format that uses 32 bytes for chain work

+Breaking change:

+* Rename some of the new java.time-based methods back to getters

+Various:

+* In wallet.proto, rename `ENCRYPTED_SCRYPT_AES` to just `ENCRYPTED`
+* Improvements to `ForwardingService`

 ## Version 0.17 alpha 4

 See the preliminary <a href="/javadoc/0.17-alpha4/">API documentation</a>.